opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ## RCF

-Random Cut Forest(RCF) is a probabilistic data structure (refer to the https://quip-amazon.com/1SnsA4gbMECc/Supported-algorithms#temp:C:MeN75517f455b564b69ae5972516, and Github repo (https://github.com/aws/random-cut-forest-by-aws)) used primarily for unsupervised anomaly detection, but extends to density estimation and forecasting.
+[Random Cut Forest](https://github.com/aws/random-cut-forest-by-aws) (RCF) is probabilistic data structure used primarily for unsupervised anomaly detection, but extends to density estimation and forecasting.
 OpenSearch leverages RCF for anomaly detection and ml-commons supports two new variants of RCF for different use cases:

-* Batch RCF: this is to detect anomalies in non-time-series data.
+* Batch RCF: Detect anomalies in non-time-series data
-* Fixed in time (FIT) RCF: this is to detect anomalies in time-series data
+* Fixed in time (FIT) RCF: Detect anomalies in time-series data

 ### Parameters